Classifications

 Graticule

-Parallels: Unequally spaced straight parallel lines, farthest apart near the Equator.
-Spacing changes gradually.
+Parallels: Unequally spaced straight parallel lines, farthest apart near the equator.
 Perpendicular to the central meridian.

 Scale

-Constant along any given latitude; same for the latitude of opposite sign
+True along latitudes 33°45′N and S. Constant along any given latitude; same for the latitude of opposite sign.

 Distortion

-Distortion is severe near outer meridians at high latitudes but somewhat less than that of the Sinusoidal projection.
-Distortion can be substantially reduced by interruption.
-Free of distortion along the Equator.
+Distortion is severe near outer meridians at high latitudes but less than the corresponding distortion on pointed-polar projections.
+Free of distortion only at latitudes 33°45′N and S. At the central meridian.

 Usage